HarshaUmapathi/navigation2/smac_planner/README.md

 - Closest path on approach within tolerance if exact path cannot be found or in invalid space.
 - Multi-model hybrid searching including Dubin and Reeds-Shepp models.
 More models may be trivially added.
 - Time monitoring of planning to dynamically scale the maximum CG smoothing time based on remaining planning duration requested.
-- High unit and integration test coverage.
+- High unit and integration test coverage, doxygen documentation.
 - Uses modern C++14 language features and individual components are easily reusable.

 All of these features (multi-resolution, models, smoother, etc) are also available in the 2D `SmacPlanner2D` plugin.